RCrooks1986/lrgparser/README.md

 python lrgparser.py
 ```

-You will be prompted to enter an LRG number in the format LRG001.
+You will be prompted to enter an LRG number.
+This should only be the number of the LRG, for example for LRG_214, enter '214'.
 The output is placed into the working directory and comprises of:
 * a fasta file of the coding sequence of the LRG
 * html containing a comparison of the LRG between the GrCh37 and GrCh38 build.

 ## Built With